 Kenya is known throughout the world for its safaris, wildlife reserves, national parks and pristine beaches.
 The country has a sophisticated tourism infrastructure, with two major cities controlling the majority of the tourism trade.
-Nairobi is the safari and hiking hub while on the east coast the hot and humid trading port of Mombasa functions as the gateway to the resorts and pristine beaches of Kenya.
+Nairobi is the safari and hiking hub while on the east coast the trading port of Mombasa functions as the gateway to the resorts and pristine beaches of Kenya.

 Mombasa is Kenya's main port and popular holiday destination with beautiful beaches and natural vegetation all around.
-It is located on an island in a natural sheltered inlet and serves as the major and only port that connects Southern Sudan.
+It is located on an island in a natural sheltered inlet and serves as the major and only port that connects with Southern Sudan.
 The city includes Old Mombasa, located on a small offshore island and a larger, more modern mainland metropolitan area, which is connected to the island by causeway, bridge, and ferries.
-Kilindini, is a modern deepwater harbor on the western side of the island, has many docks, shipyards, and sugar and petroleum refineries.
+Kilindini, is a modern deep-water harbor on the western side of the island, has many docks, shipyards, and sugar and petroleum refineries.
 The Fort Jesus is a museum that was built by the Portuguese in the 1590s and is a popular tourist destination.